cisco/libacvp/README.md

 Using this option, only a libcurl installation dir needs to be provided.

 #### Building acvp_app only without the library code
-Use the following ./configure comand line option and only the app will be built.
+Use the following ./configure command line option and only the app will be built.
 Note that it depends on libacvp having already been built.
 The libacvp directory can be provided using --with-libacvp-dir= Otherwise, it will look in the default build directory in the root folder for libacvp.